HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [IdolOnDemand](https://www.idolondemand.com) offers the API [analyzesentiment](https://www.idolondemand.com/developer/apis/analyzesentiment) to perform Sentiment Analysis over text.
 We need to implement a library that encapsulates this service and exposes a Java interface to perform the analysis.

-As we can see in its documentation, the service [receives](https://www.idolondemand.com/developer/apis/analyzesentiment#request) the text to analyse and an optional parameter to specify the text's language, in case it is not English.
+As we can see in its documentation, the service [receives](https://www.idolondemand.com/developer/apis/analyzesentiment#request) the text to analyze and an optional parameter to specify the text's language, in case it is not English.
 Its [JSON response](https://www.idolondemand.com/developer/apis/analyzesentiment#response) includes the results of the analysis.
-You can [try the API](https://www.idolondemand.com/developer/apis/analyzesentiment#try) to get familiar with its behaviour.
+You can [try the API](https://www.idolondemand.com/developer/apis/analyzesentiment#try) to get familiar with its behavior.

 If you downloaded the source code, go to the `IdolSentimentAnalysis` project before continuing.